lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 ### Clean-up existing Brand Portal publish configurations {#clean-up-existing-config}

 Most of the times when publishing is not working, the reason can be that the user who is publishing (for example: `mac-<tenantid>-replication` doesn't have the latest private key, and hence publish fails with "401 unauthorized" error and no other error is reported in replication agent logs.
-You might want to avoid troubleshooting and create a new configuration instead.
-For the new configuration to work properly, clean up the following from AEM author setup:
+You might want to avoid troubleshooting and create a configuration instead.
+For the new configuration to work properly, clean up the following from Experience Manager author setup:

 1. Go to `localhost:4502/crx/de/` (considering you are running author instance on localhost:4502:
    i. delete `/etc/replication/agents.author/mp_replication`